-Note: When Keyguard is on, calls may be possible to the emergency number programmed into your phone (e.g. 112, 911 or other official emergency number).
+Note: When Keyguard is on, calls may be possible to the emergency number programmed into your phone (e.g. 112 or other official emergency number).
 Key in the emergency number and press .
-The number is displayed only after you have keyed in its last digit.
+The number is displayed only after you have keved in its last digit.

-You can set the keypad of your phone to lock automatically after a preset time delay.
-You can set the delay time from 10 seconds up to 60 minutes and when the time is up, the keypad locks automatically preventing accidental keypresses.
+You can set the keypad of your phone to lock automatically after a preset time delay when the phone is in standby mode and no function of the phone has been used.